Some bigger picture stuff, compliments of NFTRH 291’s opening segment:

 So Grantham, a respectable and sound value manager, leans against NFTRH’s theme of a Macro Pivot to end the bull market in 2014.
 And do you know what?
 I am going to respect that more so than analysis like Hussman’s (which became bearish again far too soon in my opinion) that agrees 2014 will bring on the bear.

 The expected disturbances in 2014 could indeed be an interruption as opposed to an ending.
 However, there are enough data points and cracks beneath the market’s surface to keep the ‘Macro Pivot’ to a new cycle alive and well.
 In the event that 2014 is only an interruption, said interruption should be severe enough to have warranted a fully defensive posture for a period of months, anyway.
-We can always evaluate a revived bullish stance at a later time.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas or the free eLetter for an introduction to our work.
+We can always evaluate a revived bullish stance at a later time.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade